LODSContent/MB-300-Microsoft-Dynamics-365-Core-Finance-and-Operations/Instructions/Labs/MB-300T00A-ENU-PracticeLab_M01E06.md

 **Set A Default View**

-1. Select the Savedview, then click the view drop down and click the ellipsis button (“…”).Click the “Pin as default” button to pin the view as the default view for the page
+1. Select the Saved view, then click the view drop down and click the ellipsis button (“…”).Click the “Pin as default” button to pin the view as the default view for the page

 **Manage Views**